sudoskys/StableDiffusionBook/docs/GettingStarted/term.en.md

 ### CUDA

 With CUDA technology, the graphics card can be simulated as a PhysX physics acceleration chip.
-Currently, the full range of GeForce 8 graphics cores support CUDA.

 [^1]:[Getting Started With Stable Diffusion: A Guide For Creators](https://www.jonstokes.com/p/getting-started-with-stable-diffusion)